sw2719/steam-account-switcher/README.md

 This app has no affiliation with Steam and Valve.

-# Important Notice
+# Notice about future updates

-There won't be new feature added for this program since v3.0.
+There won't be new feature added because I ran out of ideas.
+If you have any suggestion, feel free to submit a request on issues.
-This is due to Steam client now having built-in account switching feature.
-Only maintenance and fixes for bugs and critical issues will be provided from now on.
+Keep in mind that I can't guarantee that your suggestions will be added 100%.

 # Features
 * Switch between your accounts with just few clicks.